Nowadays, water softeners are essential utensils for most households. That’s because we get hard water in more than 85% of regions in the US.

 But, as the water loses a significant portion of the Calcium and Magnesium ions, the hardness of water will go down.
 As a result, the water becomes suitable for washing and doesn’t cause limescale build-up inside the tubes, water heaters, etc.

 So, in a nutshell, the water softeners will increase the TDS of water while reducing hardness.

 Throughout this post, we discussed how water softeners work and increase the TDS of water.
 Therefore, you can see, there is no direct correlation between hardness and TDS.

-High TDS water can be soft if it doesn’t contain much Calcium and Magnesium ions.
+High TDS water can be soft if it doesn’t contain many Calcium and Magnesium ions.
 And, the product water from water softener falls into this category.

 If you would like to reduce the TDS of water, you should invest in a reverse osmosis water filter or a water distiller.
 If you’re looking for a tankless RO water filter, you should check out our post here.

 Also, if you would like to invest in a water softener, you should check out our post here.
-We hope we’ve been able to answer all your queries on water softener and TDS.
+We hope we’ve been able to answer all your queries on water softeners and TDS.

 If you still have some questions left, you can leave those in our comment section.
 Also, if you would like to read more informative posts like this, you should check out our blog page here.
 Cheers!!!